George Baker (Indian actor)

-George Baker (born 28 October 1946) is an Anglo-Indian actor and politician.
+George Baker (born 28 October 1946) is an Indian actor and politician.
 He is primarily known for his works in Bengali and Assamese language films.
-He is one of the two Members of Parliament appointed by the president under Article 331 (Anglo-Indian) of the Indian Constitution.
+He is one of the two members of parliament appointed by the president under Article 331 (Anglo-Indian) of the Indian Constitution.
 He joined the Bharatiya Janata Party in 2014 and contested and lost the Lok Sabha elections from the Howrah constituency during the 2014 Indian general election.